-validates electrical performance and lifetime of PV devices based on emerging technologies.
+validates electrical performance and assesses lifetime of PV devices, including those based on emerging technologies.
 ESTI also performs pre-normative research to develop and improve traceable, accurate measurement techniques.

-is a freely available web service that provides detailed information on both the solar energy resource and the potential electricity output of PV technologies in Europe and Africa.
+is a freely available multilanguage web service that provides detailed information on both the solar energy resource and the potential electricity output of PV technologies in Europe, Africa, most of the Americas and part of Asia.
+It also provides typical meteorological year dataset for a given geographical location.

 Technology and market assessment